Skip to content

 Investor or loan application

-One application for a profit and loss statement could be as a projected document to entice investors or for a startup business loan application.
-Investors and banks will want to see how a business expects to make a profit before handing over money.
+A profit and loss statement could be used in a business plan to entice investors or as part of a startup business loan application.
+Investors and banks will want to see how efficiently a business makes a profit before handing over money.

 Financial health of the business

 P&L statements are also helpful when determining the financial health of a business.
-For example, small and large companies can benefit from internal analysis using profit and loss accounts.
+For example, small and large companies can benefit from financial statement analysis using profit and loss metrics.
 In addition, some analyses compare sales expense numbers and prior budget figures to calculate whether a business has met financial goals over a period of time.

 Tax preparation